Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Query Execution Engine

 Consider an example where a user wants to associate every product review with one or more categories.
 The user can write the following AISQL queries that join \textit{Reviews} with \textit{Categories} using an \texttt{AI\_FILTER} predicate in the ON clause.

 Due to the semantic nature of the join condition, efficient join algorithms such as hash-join or sort-merge join, which rely on equality predicates, are not applicable.
 The AISQL execution engine must therefore treat the semantic join as a cross join, thereby generating all possible pairs from \textit{Reviews} and \textit{Categories} and evaluating \texttt{AI\_FILTER} for each pair.
-Therefore, many queries like this can result in thousands of LLM calls and high inference costs, even for small datasets.
-More specifically, the above approach requires $O(|Reviews| \times |Categories|)$ LLM calls, where $|Reviews|$ and $|Categories|$ denote the cardinalities of the respective tables.
+Therefore, such queries can produce thousands of LLM calls and high inference costs, even for small datasets.
+More specifically, the above approach requires $O(|L| \times |R|)$ LLM calls, where $|L|$ and $|R|$ denote the cardinalities of the left and right tables, respectively.

 After analyzing a wide range of customer queries, we discovered that, in many cases, semantic joins are equivalent to a multi-label classification problem.
-For instance, in the previous example, rather than applying \texttt{AI\_FILTER} for every review-category pair, we can leverage the Snowflake \texttt{AI\_CLASSIFY} function, which can classify a text or image input into one or more user-specified labels.
-By re-framing the semantic join into a classification problem we can instead execute \texttt{AI\_CLASSIFY} for every row of table \textit{Reviews} using the values of column \textit{Categories.label} as labels, thereby reducing the number of AI inference calls from 24 (4 reviews $\times$ 6 labels) to just 4 (one for each review), a 6$\times$ improvement in the example above.
+For instance, in the previous example, rather than applying \texttt{AI\_FILTER} for every review-category pair, we can use the Snowflake \texttt{AI\_CLASSIFY} function, which can classify a text or image input into one or more user-specified labels.
+By re-framing the semantic join as a classification problem, we can instead execute \texttt{AI\_CLASSIFY} for every row of table \textit{Reviews} using the values of column \textit{Categories.label} as labels, thereby reducing the number of AI inference calls from 24 (4 reviews $\times$ 6 labels) to just 4 (one for each review), a 6$\times$ improvement in the example above.